blevergood/Advent-of-Code/2023/Day 6 - Wait For It/README.md

 ## Part One

+### Summary

-_Summary: each race represents a quadratic equation of the form_ $y = x(a-x) = -x^2 + ax$
+_Each race represents a quadratic equation of the form_ $y = x(a-x) = -x^2 + ax$_._

 _Where_ $y$ _is the "record distance" for the race,_ $a$ _is the "total race time", and_ $x$ _is both:_

 1. _The number of seconds you hold down a boat's button to power it, and_
-2. _The velocity of the boat after you release the button (i.e. holding the button for 1ms, the boat has a velocity of 1ml/ms for the remaining time)_
+2. _The velocity of the boat after you release the button (i.e. holding the button for `1ms`, the boat has a velocity of `1ml/ms` for the remaining time)._

-_Given a file with a list of "total race times" and "record distances", find the number of ways you could hold down the power button to beat the "record time" for each race, and return the product of all of those ways_
+_Given a file with a list of "total race times" and corresponding "record distances", find the number of ways you could hold down the power button to beat the "record time" for each race, and return the product of all of those ways._

+### Problem Statement

 You manage to sign up as a competitor in the boat races just in time.
 The organizer explains that it's not really a traditional race - instead, you will get a fixed amount of time during which your boat has to travel as far as it can, and you win if your boat goes the farthest.